Student Learning Outcomes: A Primer

 One of my favorite examples is the movie “The Karate Kid,” in which Daniel LaRusso’s eventual success depends on Mr. Miyagi’s ability to find unconventional ways to help his student ultimately meet the same outcomes as his antagonist, who has all of the conveniences of a traditional dojo.
 Take one look at the final scene in that movie—the freeze-frame of Mr. Miyagi glowing with pride at Daniel’s accomplishment — and you will know all you need to know about how clearly defined and measurable outcomes can help teachers and students achieve their dreams.

-(The outcomes/assessment framework discussed here was created through a collaborative effort of SNHU’s College of Online and Continuing Education Academics unit.)
+(The outcomes/assessment framework discussed here was created through a collaborative effort of SNHU Online Academics unit.)